evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

 ## Interior

 You can choose between different types of seats, seat materials, and interior styling.
+The seat layout is six seats with two in front, two captain chairs in the second row, and a two-seat bench in the third row.

 ### First row seats